Here we give a high-level overview of the workflow required for defining and fitting a model with

 Together, these fully define the joint distribution of data and parameters.
 Each of these model components are

 .
-This dataframe
+This data frame

 must be compatible with the model components, in the sense that it holds all variables defined in these